JudithF92/50-Projects---HTML-CSS-JS/README.md

-# 50 small projects to improve HTML, CSS, and JS skills
+# Course: 50 small projects to improve HTML, CSS, and JS skills